Conflict Minerals Report

 Step 3: Design and Implement a Strategy to Respond to Risks

-In response to this risk assessment, Bio-Techne is instituting a risk management plan relating to our supply chain, through which risks are identified and mitigations developed.
+In response to this risk assessment, Bio-Techne instituted a risk management plan relating to our supply chain, through which risks are identified and mitigations developed.
 The conflict minerals program is implemented, managed and monitored through the RCOI due diligence plan.

 As part of our risk management plan, to ensure suppliers understand our expectations, our purchasing management has provided the Template to relevant direct suppliers.
 The Template contains instructions, definitions and a questionnaire that must be completed and signed by an appropriate supplier signatory.
 We communicate with any of our suppliers when the source of the 3TG is unclear, as provided in the OECD guidance.
 When we identify a risk in the supply chain, we will engage with our direct supplier and develop a time frame in which the risk can be mitigated, which may include taking appropriate steps to transition procurement from a different supplier.
 To date, we have not yet terminated a contract or replaced a supplier for reasons related to conflict minerals compliance.